danbz/aesthetic-programming/3-InfiniteLoops/Readme.md

 *Figure 3.1: The diagram on Bernoulli in Note G by Ada Lovelace*

 ### 3.1.1 Start()
-For this chapter, we are using the cultural icon - Throbber as a way to guide the programming tasks, but it also acts as an object for us to think through the concept of a loop and the relations with repetition, time and temporality.
+For this rather long chapter, we are using the cultural icon - Throbber as a way to guide the programming tasks, but it also acts as an object for us to think through the concept of a loop and the relations with repetition, time and temporality.
 Users usually encounter a distinctive spinning icon during the loading, waiting and streaming of data content.
 Such graphical animation known as throbber indicates to users that something is loading and in-progress, but nothing more.
 Interestingly, a throbber does not indicate any completed or finished status and progress and all that is presented is a spinning icon, perceived as repeatedly spinning under constant speed as well as hinting at invisible background activities for an indeterminate and unforeseeable timespan.
 Throbber, as a cultural icon, expresses various dimensions of time at our times.
 We will introduce the repetitive spinning through the sample code of a throbber and then it will lead to the artwork *Asterisk Painting* by John P. Bell.

 ## 3.2 Decode
 We are moving from static objects (like shapes) to a mix of static and moving objects here.